OutSystems/docs-odc/src/eap/building-apps/secure-app-with-roles.md

 ---
-summary: An overview of IT users and end-user roles in OutSystems Developer Cloud (ODC).
+summary: An overview of Organization members and end-user roles in OutSystems Developer Cloud (ODC).
 tags:
 locale: en-us
 guid: BDA3A144-0EB0-4C04-953F-9DED85A477FE